 Bender earned the Silver Star with oak leaf cluster and Purple Heart with oak leaf cluster.
 He remained in the U. S. Air Force (USAF) and retired with the rank of Colonel and served in the Korean War and Vietnam War and served as a military attaché in Caracas and with Strategic Air Command (SAC) until he retired in 1965.
 He passed away on May 9, 2003 at age 87.
 On June 16, 2003 he was buried at Arlington National Cemetery at section 66 grave 6484.

-Douglas M. Thompson & Patricia Carol Thompson Mahoney (children of Arnold M Thompson)
+Patricia Carol Thompson Mahoney (daughter of Arnold M. Thompson)

 Previously, Captain Frank Peter Bender survived the crash of B-25C "Salvo Sadie" during a ferry flight to New Guinea on April 24, 1942.
 Co-pilot, Flt Sgt Hawter, has two service flights in NAA.
 Likely, he used his younger brother's birth certificate to enlist because he was too old to fly.
 This was not discovered until after his loss.